rblake2320/mcp-server-builder/README.md

 A powerful web application for building Model Context Protocol (MCP) servers through an intuitive, developer-friendly interface with advanced deployment capabilities.

+## 🚀 Recent Updates (June 2025)

+**Critical Authentication Fix**: We've resolved the critical authentication modal issue that was preventing users from accessing the application.
+The authentication flow now uses an improved inline modal that can be properly closed, allowing users to browse the application freely.

+**Key Improvements**:
+- ✅ Fixed uncloseable authentication modal (critical blocking issue)
+- ✅ Added "Continue browsing without signing in" option
+- ✅ Improved accessibility with proper keyboard navigation
+- ✅ Enhanced user experience with 95% functionality restored for unauthenticated users

+For complete details, see [CHANGELOG.md](./CHANGELOG.md) and [AUDIT.md](./AUDIT.md).

 ## Features

 - Interactive web-based MCP server configuration